durubata/appmint-doc/users/README.md

 ## App Registration and System Authentication

-The App Registration endpoints allow you to register external applications and systems that need to interact with the ContentMint AppEngine API programmatically.
+The App Registration endpoints allow you to register external applications and systems that need to interact with the Appmint AppEngine API programmatically.
 This is particularly useful for integrations, automated systems, and third-party applications.

 ### Register App